 L3 reporting based multiple SCell activation requirements for both FR1 and FR2 are applicable to unknown target SCell activation when there is no active serving cell or there is no known SCell(s) on the same band.
 Applicable scenario (Case1-2, Case 2-3 in R4-2408429).
 Otherwise, legacy requirements are applicable.

-Case 1-2: No known parallel to-be-activated SCell on the same band
+Case 1-2: FR2 multiple SCell activation when there is no known parallel to-be-activated SCell on the same band

-Case 2-3: There is no known SCells in the same band
+Case 2-3: FR1 multiple SCell activation when there is no known SCells in the same band

 Option 3 (Huawei):